 You’ve come to the right place!
 Teach Starter is made up of a team of teachers who create classroom resources (you can even snag free printables from us right now!), and we have all had to dig into these questions for our own classrooms.

 We put our heads together to talk through the classroom pet experiences that worked for us, the pets that just were NOT good for a classroom setting, and of course, drew on the extensive research we’ve done over the years to put together this guide to help you decide if a pet is right for your students, and if so, which one to choose!
+Read on to learn more about the best pets for your classroom environment as well as the animals to avoid (no matter how cute they are), plus some tips on getting grands to help pay for your pet!

 What Is the Most Common Class Pet?